The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/basic-guide.md

 # Primal Phases

-After every demi-summon phase is complete (including Solar Bahamut phase in the opener), you will have elemental gems available corresponding to each primal pet.
+After every demi-primal phase is complete (including Solar Bahamut phase in the opener), you will have elemental gems available corresponding to each primal pet.
 This allows you to summon **Ifrit, Titan** or **Garuda.** Note that the summon itself is an AOE spell that does 800 potency, with 60% drop-off on additional targets.

 Our suggested opener prioritizes Titan first for damage, but for subsequent windows, you may swap the order around depending on encounter design requirements.
 What happens for every primal phase is: